line72/campcounselor-web/README.md

 ## License

-This project is released under the GPLv3 or later, matching the original Vala application.
+This project is released under the AGPLv3 or later.

 ## Comparison with Original

-This Laravel implementation provides the same core functionality as the original Vala/GTK application:
+This Laravel implementation provides the same core functionality as the original [Vala/GTK application](https://github.com/line72/campcounselor):

 **Similarities:**
 - ✅ Album collection and wishlist management